-Applicants must apply for and take the required entrance examinations (SAT or ACT) in advance of the term for which they seek admission and they are responsible for having the results of these examinations sent to the University.
-Applicants over the age of 25 may not be required to submit entrance examination results; however, they must submit other credentials which give evidence of reasonable academic potential.
-Entrance examination scores may be required in the absence of satisfactory credentials or evidence of potential.
+Applicants are required to take and submit the college entrance examination scores (SAT or ACT) in advance of the term for which they seek admission, and they are responsible for having the results of these examinations sent to the University.
+The minimum scores required for admission are a 17 composite score on the ACT or an 800 (Critical Reading and Math sections combined) on the SAT.
+Applicants over the age of 25 may not be required to submit entrance examination results; however, they should submit other credentials which give evidence of reasonable academic potential.